vuhung16au/ai-resume-jd-tailored/FEATURES.md

 # AI✨resume+jd=tailored - Features Guide

+**Notice:**

+- This is a **client-server web application**.
+Your data is processed securely on our servers and not stored after your session ends.
+- We use **Google Gemini AI** for resume tailoring.
+By using this app, you agree to the [Gemini AI Terms of Service](https://ai.google.dev/terms).
+- **AI can make mistakes.** You must review and verify all results before using them for any official or important purpose.

 This document provides an overview of all the features available in the AI✨resume+jd=tailored app and how to use them effectively.

 ## Quick Links